Queens Court Drops Convictions Of 3 Men Wrongfully Imprisoned For 1996 Murder Of Off-Duty NYPD Officer

 “Ecstatic.
 I’m just feeling good.
 Justice finally prevailed,” Johnson said.

 “I still pinch myself and say, ‘Is this really real?’
-I still open my fridge every day, just for no reason, just so I can open my fridge,” Bell said.MORE NEWS: Michaela Kennedy-Cuomo Comes Out As Bisexual
+I still open my fridge every day, just for no reason, just so I can open my fridge,” Bell said.MORE NEWS: NYPD Looking For Suspect After 2 Men Stabbed At Harlem Subway Station

 All three said they’re looking forward to making up for lost time with their loved ones.